-Total knee replacement surgery removes the damaged and painful areas of the femur (the thigh bone), and the tibia, (the lower leg bone).
+Total knee replacement surgery removes the damaged and painful areas of the femur (the thigh bone), and the tibia (the lower leg bone).
 These areas are replaced with specially designed metal and plastic parts.

 First the damaged bone and cartilage are cut away from the femur.
 The end of the femur is reshaped to allow a metal femoral component to fit in place.
 Next the metal component is attached to the end of the femur with bone cement (acting as glue).

-The damaged bone and cartilage is then cut away from the tibia and the end is reshaped to receive the metal tibial component.
+The damaged bone and cartilage are then cut away from the tibia and the end is reshaped to receive the metal tibial component.
 The metal component is secured to the end of the tibia with bone cement, and a polyethylene insert is attached to the upper surface.
 This insert will support the body's weight and allow the femur to glide across the tibia.

-The new joint is formed by putting together the tibia (with it's new polyethylene surface) and the femur with it's new metal component.
+The new joint is formed by putting together the tibia (with its new polyethylene surface) and the femur with its new metal component.

 Finally, the new parts of the new joint are tested by flexing and extending the knee.

-A knee prosthesis is necessary when the articular cartilage becomes so severely damaged or worn away that levels of pain and discomfort in the knee are high and the knee joint ceases to function properly i.e. where there is a reduction in the joint range of motion in the joint, or in cases where the knee joint has become malpositioned.
+A knee prosthesis is necessary when the articular cartilage becomes so severely damaged or worn away that the levels of pain and discomfort in the knee are high and the knee joint ceases to function properly i.e., where there is a reduction in the joint range of motion in the joint, or in cases where the knee joint has become malpositioned.

 Total Knee Replacement using cement free prosthesis